justinmayer/tacklebox/ReadMe.md

 The following additions to that file represent a minimal configuration that includes no external repositories and does not enable any modules or plugins:

-    set fish_path $HOME/.tacklebox
-    . $HOME/.tacklebox/tacklebox.fish
+    source ~/.tacklebox/tacklebox.fish

-But since one of the advantages of Tacklebox is the ability to include external repositories, let's replace the two lines above with some configuration that includes an external repository and enables some of its components.
+But since one of the advantages of Tacklebox is the ability to include external repositories, let's replace the line above with some configuration that includes an external repository and enables some of its components.

-Assuming you used the automated install script (or manually cloned the [Tackle][] repository as noted above), you can enable the [Tackle][] repository by adding it to the `fish_path` list in order of preference.
+Assuming you used the automated install script (or manually cloned the [Tackle][] repository as noted above), you can enable the [Tackle][] repository by adding it to the `tacklebox_path` list in order of preference.
 While we're at it, let's also specify some modules, plugins, and a theme:

-    set fish_path $HOME/.tackle $HOME/.tacklebox
+    set tacklebox_path ~/.tackle
-    set fish_modules virtualfish virtualhooks
+    set tacklebox_modules virtualfish virtualhooks
-    set fish_plugins python extract
+    set tacklebox_plugins python extract
-    set fish_theme entropy
+    set tacklebox_theme entropy
-    . $HOME/.tacklebox/tacklebox.fish
+    source ~/.tacklebox/tacklebox.fish

-The last line initializes Tacklebox, so whichever `fish_*` settings you choose, just make sure they come before that line, or else they won't be taken into account when Tacklebox is initialized.
+The last line initializes Tacklebox, so whichever `tacklebox_*` settings you choose, just make sure they come before that line, or else they won't be taken into account when Tacklebox is initialized.

 ## Concepts